The spinor bundle on loop space: Preliminaries on Clifford algebras

 where $\F_i$ denotes the pullback of $\F$ along the projection onto the $i$-th factor.
 In infinite-dimensions, as $\F$ is only a continuous bundle, this only gives a continuous bundle structure at first.
 However, it is straight forward to show that there is a unique smooth structure on the Pfaffian line bundle such that composition map \eqref{CompositionMap} is smooth and such that $\Pf$ is smoothly $\O_{\res}(H)$-equivariant for the action given by \eqref{EquivariancePfaffianLines}.
 It has the property that for each $L \in \Lag$, the map

 is smooth and descends to a diffeomorphism on the quotient of the left hand side by the subgroup $\U(L)$ when the right hand side is restricted to the subbundle of unitary intertwiners between Fock spaces.
+In \eqref{IsoImpLPfL}, $U$ is an implementer for $g$.

 \begin{remark} The Lagrangian Grassmannian $\Lag$ has two connected components.
 Indeed, since $\Lag$ is a homogenous space for $\O_{\res}(H)$ with isotropy $\U(L)$, it follows from the long exact sequence of homotopy groups and the contractibility of $\U(L)$ that $\Lag$ is homotopy equivalent to $\O_{\res}(H)$ (compare Prop.~12.4.2 in \cite{PressleySegal}).
 That the restricted orthogonal group has two connected components is part of Thm.~6.3 in \cite{Araki1}.
 Given $L, L^\prime \in \Lag$, the Pfaffian line $\Pf(L, L^\prime)$ is even if and only if $L, L^\prime$ lie in the same connected component and odd otherwise.
 This follows from the (grading preserving) isomorphism \eqref{IsoImpLPfL} and the corresponding fact for $\Imp_L$ \cite[Thm.~3.5.2]{PlymenRobinson}. \end{remark}